Andreas-Dorfer/base-types/README.md

 ### NuGetPackage
     PM> Install-Package AndreasDorfer.BaseTypes.EFCore -Version 1.4.0
 ### Configuration
 Apply base type conventions to your `DbContext` to automatically configure the database.
-By default, the conventions will tell EF Core how to save and load your primitives and set the maximum data length.
+By default, the conventions will tell EF Core how to save and load your primitives, set the maximum data length and set IsRequied.
 ```csharp
 protected override void ConfigureConventions(ModelConfigurationBuilder configurationBuilder)
 {